Snow Sakura: Story

 Yuuji Tachibana recently moved in with his cousin and uncle after his parents go on a business trip to Hawaii.
 Left in the care of his uncle at his inn in Hokkaido, Yuuji struggles to get used to his surroundings.
-Shortly after arriving Yuuji is enrolled in the local high school, and within a week has made friends with four students.
-Yuuji ends up meeting Sumiyoshi first, and they become best friends while Yuuji's cousin Saki helps him ease in with her group of friends.
-Saki's friends include Misaki who seems to get nervous around Yuuji, Kozue who seems obsessed with Misaki, and Rei who is a second year high school student and a shrine maiden at the local temple.
-In addition Yuuji also gets to know his teacher Misato and discovers that she is Misaki's older sister.
-While playing some video tapes his father sends back from Hawaii, Yuuji learns that aside from the teasing he wants him to find someone to fall in love with.
-The player can choose one of five females to fall in love with which progresses the plot along eventually leading to a good or bad ending.
+Shortly after arriving, Yuuji is enrolled in the local high school and makes friends with four students within a week.
+Yuuji first meets Sumiyoshi and subsequently become best friends, while Yuuji's cousin Saki helps him ease in with her group of friends.
+Saki's friends include Misaki, who seems to get nervous around Yuuji, Kozue who seems obsessed with Misaki, and Rei who is a second year high school student and a shrine maiden at the local temple.
+In addition, Yuuji also gets to know his teacher Misato and discovers that she is Misaki's older sister.
+While playing some video tapes his father sends back from Hawaii, Yuuji learns that aside from the teasing, he wants him to find someone to fall in love with.
+The player can choose one of five females to fall in love with which progresses the plot along, eventually leading to a good or bad ending.